hafsahalkh/hafsahalkh/README.md

 * I love to read, especially fantasy and romance books
 * I'm 21 years old
 * I'm interning at FIU's CIARA IT department as a software engineer intern
-* I have a black belt in taekwondo (don't mess w/ me..)
+* I have a black belt in taekwondo 🥋
 * Coding is hard, but in my future I hope to become a successful software engineer
 * I have two cats Luna and Stache!
 Fun fact- Stache was nicknamed "Mustache" because he always had a milk mustache as a kitten & has a permanent white stache now